CamdenParsons/meditate/README.md

 ## Where it came from

 It started as a meditation timer.
-I wanted a real gong and nothing else.
+All I wanted was an epic sounding gong to go off at a specified interval, and Youtube and Spotify were not providing.

 The tracking came second, for a slightly embarrassing reason: I wanted to know whether I was cheating.
-It is easy to sit down for twenty minutes and spend six of them answering a message, so it started checking once a second whether I had touched anything, and drawing the result as a line.
+If any mouse or keyboard click was tracked and attached to the session, it would be a permanent record reminding me of my failure.
+I thought this was enough of an incentive to keep myself focused.

 Then I started using it for focus blocks at work, because the shape is the same.
 You sit down, do one thing, and stop when the bell rings.
 It replaced